 One potential solution is to copy your information to Word and do your searching and replacing there.
 The problem with this solution is that when you paste the information back into Excel, it will again be parsed as date information and automatically converted to the requisite date serial numbers.

 The only satisfactory solution is to make sure that Excel absolutely treats the resulting strings as just that—strings—and not as dates.
-This can be done in one of two ways: just make sure that the original text begins with either an apostrophe or a space.
+There are three ways this can be done.
+The first is to format the cells as text before you do your import.
+The second approach, which is good if you've already imported, is to make sure that the original text begins with either an apostrophe or a space.
 This can be ensured by using the Replace feature of Excel (depending on the data you have to work with) or by using the Replace feature of Word (which is much more versatile).

 With an apostrophe or space at the beginning of the cell entry, you can remove additional spaces or characters from the cell contents.
 If the result is text that looks like a date, Excel will not parse it as such because the leading apostrophe or space forces treatment as text.